-The settlement identifies two classes of residential property owners (properties with one to four family homes) who would be entitled to a portion of the settlement.
-People who owned these residential properties after May 17, 2010 and who are in either Class A or Class C (see map below) are part of the class settlement.
-The same parties also brought claims related to neighborhoods close to the PPG Garfield Avenue plant.
-This settlement only affects the litigation between Honeywell and the plaintiffs.
+The settlement identifies two classes of residential property owners (properties with one to four family homes) who are entitled to a portion of the settlement.
+People who owned these residential properties at anytime between May 17, 2010 and October 1, 2014, and who are in either Class A or Class C (see map on back) are part of the class settlement.
+Other Jersey City residents also brought claims against PPG related to neighborhoods close to the PPG Garfield Avenue plant.
+This settlement does not affect those claims against PPG.

 The amount of money for each property owner will be determined by the number of owners who participate.
-It is estimated that property owners could be eligible to receive an award of about \$1,900 for each property.
+It is estimated that owners could be eligible to receive an award of about \$1,850 for each property.